pestphp/docs/expectations.md

 <a name="expect-json"></a>
 ### `json()`

-Pass a JSON string to the `json` method to assert it is a valid JSON and chain other expectations:
+The `json()` modifier asserts that the given `value` is a valid `json string`.

+This method also provides a convenient way to test the Json values by converting the string into an `iterable` value.

 ```php
 expect('{"name":"Nuno","credit":1000.00}')